 a.
 Trademarks & Service Marks

 Finding a good name for your new Arizona corporation can sometimes be the most difficult piece of the formation puzzle.
 Ideally, you want a name that: (i) will afford strong federal trademark protection, but will not infringe on anybody’s trademark or service mark, (ii) will be easy for your customers to remember, (iii) will describe your products or services, and (iv) will allow you to obtain .com, .net., .org, .biz, .info and .us domain names.
-For information on obtaining domain names, see How to Obtain a Domain Name that Does Not Infringe on a Trademark.
+For information on obtaining domain names see my Internet & Domain Name Law website.

 One way to check if your desired corporate name will infringe on a federally registered trademark or service mark is to search your prospective name and variations thereof on the searchable database of the United States Patent & Trademark Office.